 They all grow up (a little bit).
 I think Maggie comes to realize that to live according to her extreme ideals is not entirely tenable.
 Ethan learns that he needs to let people into his life more.
 And I think Arthur learns that he needs to accept a sort of second-string role in his family, in society: his time on top has passed him.
 I think the end of the novel is like a beginning for them, but it’s the beginning of a very long road towards a form of some sort of self-improvement.
 I wanted to leave the door to redemption cracked open, but I can’t push them through it and I wouldn’t want to.

-Rebekah Frumkin is the author of The Comedown, which was published by Henry Holt in 2018.
-In the fall, she will begin as an assistant professor of English and creative writing at Southern Illinois University.
+R. A. Frumkin is the author of The Comedown, which was published by Henry Holt in 2018.
+In the fall, they will begin as an assistant professor of English and creative writing at Southern Illinois University.